iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > where's the warnings I used to get<br> :date: __2020-06-24 02:29:53__

 > The back button does not exit the app.<br> :date: __2020-06-09 16:17:55__

-> Should be updated & expanded upon more but for what it is, I like it and will be keeping it.<br> :date: __2020-05-08 07:51:52__

-> I am a Harvey Hurrican victom me an my brother.
-When the hurrican was over i rent a place.
-My brother is with liver problems high blood pressure and hepitest.
-I am a copd lung condition also health problems.
-I am on home oxegen and four times a day with breathing treatments.
-Also my brother has a lung problem also woth Copd.
-We need Fema to help eith a house on Dickinson Texas , 77539.
-The place we rent has md and the land lord is a ok person but a slumlord.
-Fema to help us better living home<br> :date: __2020-04-20 08:40:27__